-Last week, Collabrance was honored to be ranked as a Top 100 MSSP by After Nines Inc. and MSSP Alert who tracks the world’s top managed security service providers who specialize in comprehensive cybersecurity services.
+Collabrance was honored to be ranked as a Top 100 MSSP in 2018 and ranked Top 200 MSSP in 2019 by After Nines Inc. and MSSP Alert who tracks the world’s top managed security service providers who specialize in comprehensive cybersecurity services.

 “Collabrance stands out fiercely in the competitive cybersecurity market.” – Amy Katz, CEO of After Nines Inc.

 The transition for Collabrance to provide an MSSP offering did not happen overnight.
 After several months of in-depth research and evaluations, Collabrance enhanced our technology roadmap to include the security components necessary for our partners to differentiate from the competition, and provide the services end-user customers seek, but here is why we made the move to provide the Master MSSP offering…